pulibrary/rdss-handbook/globus_cli.md

 for example:
 ```
-globus ls 4cea621e-c588-41f4-888e-0f79d229ff84
+globus ls -a 4cea621e-c588-41f4-888e-0f79d229ff84
 ```

+**NOTE:** Like Unix, by default the Globus CLI tool will NOT include files that start with a period (e.g. `.hello.txt`) when you run the `ls` command, but you can request them with the `-a` argument.

-The first time we run it you might get an error message that ask you to run the `session consent` command, for example:
+The first time we run Globus `ls` you might get an error message that ask you to run the `session consent` command, for example:

 ```
 globus session consent 'urn:globus:auth:scope:transfer.api.globus.org:all[*https://auth.globus.org/scopes/4cea621e-c588-41f4-888e-0f79d229ff84/data_access]'